demarque/sidekiq-batch/README.md

 Sidekiq Batch is drop-in replacement for the API from Sidekiq PRO.
 See https://github.com/mperham/sidekiq/wiki/Batches for usage.

+## Notes on behavior
+* Callbacks are run in serial: first the :complete which then calls the :success callback, if conditions are met.
+* Both callbacks (:complete and :success) always run for each batch in this order, even if there is no custom callback methods to perform.
+This is to ensure proper callback chaining and consistency with nested batches (child batch callback run before parent callbacks).
+* Callbacks handle parent child counts and the trigger of the parent's callbacks, in a recursive way.
+* Parent batch only knows of its direct children (only their counts: total, pending, failed).
+Similarly, a batch only knows about its direct parent.
+* Job counts and child counts are batch specific: they aren't propagated through the parents (ie: incrementing job counts in a batch doesn't increment its parent job counts)
+* Completion of a batch depends on its own pending jobs and the completion of its children.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/breamware/sidekiq-batch.

 ## License